Andrew Brel: Conscription into the SADF

 This encounter with P.W Botha was one of many instances of non-violent protest that characterized an unhappy, traumatic period of living under and resenting the rule of the Christian Apartheid regime.

-After being discharged from two years of national service in 1980, in order to avoid the camp system in which conscripts were required to return to the border annually for so called 'Camps' lasting up to three months, Brel returned to formal education which provided exemption from Camps.
-He completed three years of Computer Science whilst developing musical skills performing as a solo musician at many of South Africa's most prestigious musical venues.
-Brel worked on average six nights a week between 1981 and 1985.
+After being discharged from two years of national service in December of 1980, in order to avoid the camp system in which conscripts were required to return to the border annually for fighting service, Brel returned to formal education which provided exemption from Camps.
+He completed three years of Computer Science while developing musical skills performing as a solo musician at many of South Africa's then thriving live music venues.
+Brel averaged six shows a week between 1981 and 1985.

 In 1981, at the outset of a career as a professional musician, acting on the advice of booking agent Edith Goldstein, who explained the commercial difficulties attached to booking Andreas Broulidakis he adopted a shortened version of his name, appearing professionally as Andy Brel for the first time in 1981.
 His first professional contract, the Quirinale Hotel in Hillbrow was for three-months, performing solo with foot bass pedals and a drum box, for four hours, five nights weekly.

 Between 1981 and 1985, Brel averaged over 300 paid appearances annually whilst a full-time student, earning positive reviews on numerous occasions in The Star, then the most widely circulated news publication in South Africa.
-During this time he experienced undiagnosed PTSD, which led to a formal interest in learning about Post Traumatic Stress Disorder and then sharing information about the condition in published articles that have been referenced in treatment programs by doctors in South Africa.
+During this time he experienced undiagnosed PTSD, which led to a formal interest in learning about Post Traumatic Stress Disorder and then sharing information about the condition in published articles that have been referenced in treatment programs in South Africa.

-During the Apartheid era of South Africa an entire generation of white South African born males was required to serve in the military during the thirty three-year Angolan Border war.
-The majority of conscripts were 18, school leavers, for whom there was no alternative than to fight for the survival of the Apartheid regime.
-Although thousands died in the conflict, many more on both sides carried the psychological scars forward, impacting significantly on the Countries political and social transition away from white minority rule.
+During the Apartheid era of South Africa an entire generation of white South African born males was required to serve in the military during the twenty-three year Angolan Border war.
+The majority of conscripts were 18-year old school leavers for whom there was no alternative than to fight for the survival of the Apartheid regime.
+Although thousands died in the conflict many more on both sides carried the psychological scars forward, impacting significantly on the Countries political and social transition away from white minority rule.